-Why so we mark International Day of Awareness on Food Loss and Waste?
+Why do we mark the International Day of Awareness on Food Loss and Waste?

 With population growth, food loss and waste have a negative impact on food security and food availability.
 Food loss and waste also contribute to increased cost of food and undermine the sustainability of global food systems.
 When food is lost or wasted, all the resources such as land, water, labor, energy, and capital that were used to produce that food go to waste.
 The FAO estimated that the total land area for the food that is lost and wasted equals to combined surface area of China and India.
 Thus, actions are required at all levels to maximize the use of the food we produce and rethink the way we consume food.

 In addition, the disposal of food loss and waste in landfills leads to greenhouse gas emissions that contribute to climate change.
-Globally, nearly 30% of agricultural land is occupied to produce the food that is ultimately never consumed, while food loss and waste is responsible for about 8% of global greenhouse gas emissions.
-Therefore, cutting food loss and waste is one of the most effective ways for both individuals and governments to reduce greenhouse gas emission, mitigate our climate impact, and fight climate change.
+Globally, nearly 30% of agricultural land is occupied to produce food that is ultimately never consumed, while food loss and waste are responsible for about 8% of global greenhouse gas emissions.
+Therefore, cutting food loss and waste is one of the most effective ways for individuals and governments to reduce greenhouse gas emissions, mitigate our climate impact, and fight climate change.